3 Days in Stockholm: The Ultimate Stockholm Itinerary

 If youโre visiting between May and September, go on this 2-Hour Stockholm City Kayak Tour.
 Along the way, you’ll float by Stockholm’s central islands, landmark buildings, and many bridges.

 Visiting in the winter?
 Head out on this winter kayaking tour of the local archipelago instead!
 You’ll kayak around the beautiful Vaxholm area of the archipelago, passing by small islands, ancient fortresses, and abundant bird and animal life.
-The only catch is, youโll have to travel to Vaxholm on your own first (one hour from central Stockholm via this very scenic ferry!).
-Click here to book your winter kayaking tour!
+The only catch is, you have to travel to Vaxholm first (an hour from central Stockholm via this scenic ferry!).

 Cruise the Canals on a Boat Tour

-If you want to see Stockholm from the water (without having to paddle!), go on this royal canal boat ride instead.
+If you want to see Stockholm from the water (without paddling!), go on this royal canal boat ride instead.

 You’ll float along the canals, past many historical buildings and museums, cute old houses, and beautiful green parks, while learning more about Stockholm’s history.